JimmyRespawn/IPTV-Fluent/README.md

 The project is aiming to be a multi-media hub as Infuse and Kodi did in iOS and Android.

-On console you may experience glitch in few 4K videos due to codec issue.
-The only fix is using DLNA for these videos as replacement.
+On console the app is using server transcoding for 4K HEVC videos due to codec issue.
+Other videos are using native hardware decode.

 ## Terms of Service